davidoroian/nvim/README.md

-# Never again use VSCode NeoVim setup
+# Never use VSCode again NeoVim setup

 This is my NeoVim config

+## Installation

+Copy this repository in whatever method you want in your `~/.config/` directory

 ## Requirements